-Enables the display of event log entries on the console during boot for easy monitoring and debugging.
+Use this setting to display event log entries on the console during boot for easy monitoring and debugging.

 Click Settings to specify filters for the log entries sent to the console.
 By default, the three most recent error entries from the system event log are sent to the console.